Irish coffee wouldn’t exist without flying boats, a humorous chef, & bad weather. All of these are crucial parts of the Irish coffee origin story!

-Let’s learn all about what Irish coffee is, why it is important to our history, and where it comes from.
+Both Ireland and America have played a part in Irish coffee history.
+Keep reading to learn all about what Irish coffee is, why it is important, and where it comes from.

 Irish coffee is a hot, alcoholic beverage.
 It has four ingredients; coffee, Irish whiskey, brown sugar and whipped cream.
 It is a great drink to serve on St. Patrick’s Day.